awsdocs/amazon-rds-user-guide/doc_source/USER_Tagging.md

 1. To stop all the DB instances that are designated as `stoppable`, prepare a list of all your DB instances\.
 Loop through the list and check if each DB instance is tagged with the relevant attribute\.

-   This Linux example uses shell scripting to save the list of DB instance ARNs to a temporary file and then perform CLI commands for each DB instance\.
+   This Linux example uses shell scripting\.
+This scripting saves the list of DB instance ARNs to a temporary file and then performs CLI commands for each DB instance\.

    ```
    $ aws rds describe-db-instances --query "*[].[DBInstanceArn]" --output text >/tmp/db_instance_arns.lst